dazinator/Microsoft.Extensions.Http-/README.md

 1. The handler I have implemented allows for different options based on the http client name.
 It's a useful pattern for me so I chose to demo it, it may not be necessary in your handlers.

 When using `ConfigureHttpClientOptions` you do not know the http client name in advance.
 In this scenario, you must also configure the handler's options in such a way that it can be configured at request time for whatever th http client name is that is requested at runtime.
-We do this using the `ConfigureUponRequest` extension method provided by `Dazinator.Extensions.Options` dependency:
+We do this using the `ConfigureUponRequest` extension method:

 ```cs